grafana/grafonnet-lib/docs/index.md

 ## Code of Conduct

-Grafonnet is developed withing the Grafana community.
+Grafonnet is developed within the Grafana community.
 Therefore we are following the same [Code of Conduct as Grafana](https://github.com/grafana/grafana/blob/master/CODE_OF_CONDUCT.md).
 You need to agree and follow the code of conduct when you contribute to Grafonnet.